 Skip to main content

-It’s the most wonderful time of the year, but it’s all the most stressful.
-The American Psychiatric Association reports that 41% of Americans experienced increased stress increases during the festive season.
+It’s the most wonderful time of the year, but it’s also the most stressful.
+The American Psychiatric Association reports that 41% of Americans experience increased stress increases during the festive season.
 With the holiday season comes food, rest, and laughs, but it can also bring obnoxious family members, busy malls, and a stretched-thin wallet.

 How do the holidays affect mental health?